linyatis/hello-vraptor-jwt/README.md

 #How to work with JWT and VRaptor

 This is a "Hello World" project to guide you how to integrate a JWT token based authentication and VRaptor Framework.
+This example runs on Tomcat 7.

 ##How to test
 To test it you can use any resource to send requests with an authorization header.